AdrielleRivera/Dennise-Bello---Portfolio/README.md

 01/01/25

 Starting to create the last page, Page 8: 'App Page.'
 I made this last because it contains many image elements, and the abundance of pictures might slow it down.
+This will be challenging because the Canva design is small, so I will need to adjust the spacing between the images.
+Wish me luck!
 ---

 ```````````````